3RD JULY, 24TH JULY & 14TH AUGUST 2021

 What is the dress code on the Sri Lanka Volunteer & Adventure Experience?

 Dress code varies from country-to-country and sometimes from project-to-project.
 Importantly, we ask that our participants adopt a smart and responsible image during their time in the communities.
 Of course, we will outline the specific dress code requirements in your Volunteer Handbook so you know exactly what to pack.
-In addition to this, our local team will also brief you during your in-country orientation on arrival into Sri Lanka.
+In addition to this, our local team will also brief you during your in-country orientation on arrival in Sri Lanka.

 The general rule of thumb for girls is to cover shoulders, chest, stomach and thighs.
 In a like matter, for men, shorts should not lie above the knee and shirts should cover shoulders.
 Whilst we do not wish to impose strict regulations on our participants, we do ask that you respect the local culture during your travels.
 Moreover, dressing appropriately will earn you the respect of the people you’ll be working with.
 Therefore, our Volunteer Handbooks, outline preferred dress-codes in detail.